Florida Just Changed the Law for Armed Church Volunteers. Here's What That Actually Means.

 That's changing.
 The Sutherland Springs shooting in 2017 changed it for a lot of churches.
 The West Freeway Church of Christ shooting in 2019 — where an armed volunteer stopped an attacker in six seconds — changed it for even more.
 Churches across Florida are now asking the right questions.

-But here's what I need every pastor, elder, safety director, and armed volunteer in Florida to understand: the law removed a licensing barrier.
-It didn't remove the responsibility to train.
+Here's what I need every pastor, elder, safety director, and armed volunteer in Florida to understand clearly: Chapter 2026-46 took something away.
+It didn't put anything in its place.

 The Law Can't Change What Happens Inside a Crowded Sanctuary